gtod/postgres-json/README.md

 #### Schema search paths

-We don't have to worry too much about schema search paths because the PG *qualified name* is baked into the model.
-But you might want to set them when playing in PSQL:
+We don't have to worry too much about schema search paths because the Postgres *qualified name* is harcoded into model based queries.
+But they are important if you use the `define-json-query` macro and you might want to set them when playing in PSQL:

 ```sql
 SET search_path TO pgj_model, public;